mixophrygian/movie-critic-matchmaker/README.md

 # Movie critic Matchmaker

 The front end for movie critic match maker, a swiping-quiz to find out which top critics on rotten tomatos you agree with the most.
 And also which critics you disagree with the most!
+This was created using Sapper, a recently-abandoned Svelte project template.
+The rest of this readme is boilerplate from the Sapper new project auto-generated readme.

 ### Running the project